brandonhellman/mturk-suite/README.md

  ![Queue Title Text](https://i.gyazo.com/454b0fb82772de6da1076b5e4f79fc56.png)

- ## Rate Limit Reloader
- Automatically reloads the page if you exceeded the allowable page request rate.
- - Can be enabled/disabled in the options

  ---
  ## Rate Limit Reloader
  Automatically reloads the page if you exceeded the allowable page request rate.